stephangriesel/telerik-blogs/how-to-select-a-react-grid.md

 ### Virtual Scrolling

+SOmetimes, when we have a large amount of data in our grids.
+This could be a large numbers of columns or rows, we want to implement virtual scrolling.
+While the user is scrolling the table, the Grid needs to display only the visible data.
+In KendoReact, we make virtualized data a reality on both columns and rows.
+[Column Virtualization](https://www.telerik.com/kendo-react-ui/components/grid/columns/column-virtualization) ensures that columns outside the current visible aria of the grid will not be rendered.

+As well, the grid has a special scrolling mode called [Virtual Scrolling](https://www.telerik.com/kendo-react-ui/components/grid/scroll-modes/virtual/).
+It's this scrolling mode that is most useful with large data sets.
+You can set a prop on the grid called `pageSize`.

+In [this demo](https://stackblitz.com/edit/kendoreact-virtual-scroll-mode?file=app/main.jsx), if you open the grid in a new browser window and inspect the grid as you scroll, you will notice the the only rows getting rendered to the view at any one time are only those that you see.
+Once you scroll past ofther records, they are removed and new records are rendered.
+Having this type of functionality can mean a boost to grid performance.

 ## Playing The Long Game

 When looking for a good grid, or a general component library for that matter, you want to know that if you invest in using the library, that it's going to continue growing and that development on the library does not fall by the wayside.
 Some open source libraries and commercial ones too, have had short lives either because a main contributor spends less time on the project or because the company building the product was not able to keep the project a float.
 It almost feels like I'm teeing this one up for Kendo UI.
 Whether we are talking about KendoReact, kendo for Angular or any other flavor of our components, you can trace back Kendo UI back to the early 2000's and it's JavaScript flavors to it's days of being a huge competitor with jQuery UI.

 Knowing that a library has been around for that long, and that new flavors and products are being built to this day in React, your favorite front-end framework, it should give you confidence that it will be here for ten more years and will grow and bugs will get fixed quickly.
 These are things that you want in a library.
 Having these traits will ensure you can have longevity with the tools and that your skills can be transferable or exploited as a developer in another job.
 YOu only get this from the larger libraries that have longevity.